Bray Capital Advisors Sells 1,280 Shares of NextEra Energy, Inc. (NYSE:NEE)

 NextEra Energy Stock Performance

 NextEra Energy (NYSE:NEE – Get Free Report) last announced its earnings results on Tuesday, July 25th.
-The utilities provider reported $0.88 earnings per share for the quarter, topping analysts’ consensus estimates of $0.81 by $0.07.
+The utilities provider reported $0.88 earnings per share for the quarter, beating analysts’ consensus estimates of $0.81 by $0.07.
 NextEra Energy had a net margin of 30.05% and a return on equity of 12.25%.
-The firm had revenue of $7.35 billion during the quarter, compared to analyst estimates of $6.68 billion.
-During the same period in the prior year, the business earned $0.81 EPS.
-On average, analysts forecast that NextEra Energy, Inc. will post 3.11 EPS for the current fiscal year.
+The firm had revenue of $7.35 billion for the quarter, compared to analyst estimates of $6.68 billion.
+During the same quarter in the previous year, the firm posted $0.81 EPS.
+As a group, research analysts predict that NextEra Energy, Inc. will post 3.11 EPS for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, December 15th.
-Shareholders of record on Friday, November 24th will be given a dividend of $0.4675 per share.
-This represents a $1.87 dividend on an annualized basis and a yield of 3.43%.
-The ex-dividend date of this dividend is Wednesday, November 22nd.
-NextEra Energy’s dividend payout ratio (DPR) is currently 46.29%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, December 15th.
+Stockholders of record on Friday, November 24th will be given a $0.4675 dividend.
+This represents a $1.87 annualized dividend and a dividend yield of 3.43%.
+The ex-dividend date is Wednesday, November 22nd.
+NextEra Energy’s dividend payout ratio is currently 46.29%.

 NextEra Energy Company Profile